 - Not feel overwhelmed by Mental Health in the classroom

 - Not have to be the end point for dealing with Mental Health of pupils

 - Spot the signs of mental health conditions in children

 - Provide early intervention and support through available tools and resources

 - Reduce stigma around mental health

-- Signpost children to professional mental health support when needed.
+- Signpost children to appropriate mental health support when needed.

-We have a range of mental health teacher training options that schools can apply for including
+We have a range of mental health awareness training options that schools can apply for including

-Our Teacher Mental Health Awareness course is a half day, interactive learning session covering various aspects of children and young people’s mental health – from how to identify potential issues, to how you can help and support a young person who may be struggling.
+Our partially-funded* Youth Mental Health Awareness course is a half day, interactive learning session covering various aspects of children and young people’s mental health – from how to identify potential issues, to how you can help and support a young person who may be struggling.